yushi1898/ShiLab/index.md

 ---
 ---

+# Reveal the missing link
-# Our lab seeks to understand how macroscopic cell behaviors arise from the microscopic interactions of polymer building blocks.
+Our lab seeks to understand how macroscopic cell behaviors arise from the microscopic interactions of polymer building blocks.
 To address this question, we aim to investigate cellular structure, dynamics, and mechanics across multiple length scales simultaneously.
 We leverage cutting-edge tools in biomechanics and advanced optical microscopy, and we are also interested in applying machine learning to enhance our research.